TadasBaltrusaitis/CLM-framework/Readme.txt

 ./lib
-	local - the actual meat of the code where the relevant computer vision algorithms reside CLM - The CLM, CLNF and CLM-Z algorithms FaceAnalyser - some useful code for extracting features for facial analysis 3rdParty - place for 3rd party libraries boost - prepackaged relevant parts of the boost library OpenCV3.0 - prepackaged OpenCV 3.0 beta library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) tbb - prepackaged tbb code, library files and dll's ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
+	local - the actual meat of the code where the relevant computer vision algorithms reside CLM - The CLM, CLNF and CLM-Z algorithms FaceAnalyser - Facial Action Unit detection and some useful code for extracting features for facial analysis 3rdParty - place for 3rd party libraries boost - prepackaged relevant parts of the boost library OpenCV3.1 - prepackaged OpenCV 3.1 library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) tbb - prepackaged tbb code, library files and dll's ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
-	SimpleCLM/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam SimpleCLMImg/ - running clm or clm-z on a images, individual or in a folder MultiTrackCLM/ - tracking multiple faces using the CLM libraries FeatureExtraction/ - a utility executable for extracting similarity normalised faces and HOG features for further facial expression analysis (experimental)
+	FaceTrackingVid/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam
+	FaceLandmarkImg/ - running clm or clm-z on a images, individual or in a folder FaceTrackingVidMulti/ - tracking multiple faces using the CLM libraries FeatureExtraction/ - a utility executable for extracting all supported features from faces (landmarks, AUs, head pose, gaze, similarity normalised faces and HOG features) for further facial expression analysis
 ./matlab_runners
-	helper scripts for running the experiments and demos ./matlab_version
+	helper scripts for running the experiments and demos, see ./matlab_runners/readme.txt for more info ./matlab_version
-	A Matlab version of CLM-framework together with some training code, more details in ./matlab_version/readme.txt ./Release
+	A Matlab version of parts of OpenFace together with some training code, more details in ./matlab_version/readme.txt ./Release
+	The created directory after compilation containing the desired executables for x86 architectures ./x64/Release
-	The created directory after compilation containing the desired executables
+	The created directory after compilation containing the desired executables for x64 architectures

---------------- Useful API calls ---------------------------------
+--------------- Useful API calls for landmarks ---------------------------------

 CLM class is the main class you will interact with, it performs the main landmark detection algorithms and stores the results.
 The interaction with the class is declared mainly in the CLMTracker.h, and will require an initialised CLM object.